spiral/docs/docs/en/views/configuration.md

-# Views — Installation and Configuration
+# Views — Getting started

 The `spiral/views` component is available in Web bundle by default, to install it in alternative builds: